Change

 Students may also print from their device by uploading their document to the OAL Kiosk at aggieprint.tamu.edu and picking it up from any Kiosk on campus.
 No longer limited to PDFs!
 For more, see instructions in the lab or check with the reference librarian.

 There is also a Lexis printer available for student use.
-This is free printing courtesy of Lexis and only available when logged into and printing from Lexis.
+This is free printing courtesy of Lexis and only available when logged in to and printed from Lexis.

 Copy Machines